-As Valerie said, I had the luck of being to be working side by side with her to support the most vulnerable of the vulnerable in the most tragic of circumstances.
+As Valerie said, I had the luck to be working side by side with her to support the most vulnerable of the vulnerable in the most tragic circumstances.

 And I have to tell you that she is a leading humanitarian, a fantastic colleague and a very dear friend.